ncbi/scPopCorn/README.md

 Test2.Log1P()
 ```

-## Combine datasets and set number of supercells for each dataset
+## combine datasets and set number of supercells for each dataset
 ```
 NumSuperCell_Test1 = 50
 NumSuperCell_Test2 = 50